-We found that the building was very clean and well-maintained.
-Appropriate checks of the building and maintenance systems were undertaken to ensure health and safety.
-A designated infection control champion was in post and we found that all relevant infection control procedures were followed by the staff at the home.
+We found that the registered manager had checks in place to make sure the building was clean and well-maintained.
+Improvements to the building and required maintenance was undertaken when required to ensure health and safety for people living and working at the home.
+There was a designated infection control champion at the home and we found that all relevant infection control procedures were followed by the staff at the home.
 We saw that audits of infection control practices were completed.